Internet-Draft Mission Authority Server August 2026

 Every other join rule holds unchanged: the PDP resolves Mission state at the MAS under the runtime profile's freshness rules, denies with mission_mismatch when any check above fails, and draws authority from the Mission.

-11. Limitations
+13. Limitations

-A deployment claiming this profile MUST state, alongside its enforcement-scope statement:
+A deployment claiming this profile MUST state, alongside its Enforcement Scope Statement:

 No Mission-bound credentials.
 Tokens carry no mission claim and no Mission-derived authorization_details.
 Nothing cryptographically binds a token to the approval event, and no audit anchor travels in credentials: authority_hash reaches consumers only through the MAS's signed status responses and the PDP's evidence, never in the credential a resource actually accepted.
 Resource Servers cannot enforce Mission authority statelessly from the token.